rjfarmer/gfort2py/README.md

-Most of the time the function will copy the intent out variables before returning, (arrays sometimes copy) and derive types are copied into a dict.
+Most of the time the function will copy the intent out variables before returning, (arrays sometimes copy) and derived types are copied into a dict.
 To stop this from happening (say with very large arrays/derived types)

 ````python